Table of Contents

 Best Practices for Performance Management

-To get the best results, companies should follow these practices:
+To get the best results, companies should follow these practices for Performance Management:

 Create a clear plan by: